 With the help of a lawyer, you can navigate your case.
 You can learn what you should do and say to get a better outcome.
 Additionally, you can learn more about the legal process that you will undergo.
 A lawyer can make the situation seem much less challenging and stressful.

-Whether you want to challenge your paternity or prove it, your first step should be finding an experienced lawyer.
+Whether you want to challenge your paternity or prove it, your first step should be finding an experienced child custody lawyer.
 Then, you can get started with the legal proceedings.
 Your lawyer can come up with a strategy to get you the ideal outcome.
 For example, she might prove that there was fraud at the lab testing facility.
 Whatever the situation, your lawyer can help.

 With so much at stake, you shouldn’t take your paternity dispute lightly.
 Contact a lawyer and learn what she can do to help you.